Who qualifies for a Habitat house?

 What is my responsibility to Habitat?

 Selected families are required to attend a minimum of new-homeowner classes.
 These classes include budgeting, home maintenance and minor repairs, insurance, and other topics related to family living and home ownership.
 After moving in, families are expected to make monthly mortgage payments on time and keep the house and yard well-maintained.
-Homeowners are totally responsible for their property and monthly utility bills.
+Homeowners are fully responsible for their property and monthly utility bills.

 What else should I know?